 Dedicated hosting is like having your own house, complete with a big yard and extensive driveway.
 This provides plenty of parking for your friends and little chance that you or your neighbor’s party will get out of control affecting one another adversely.

 As your party grows in size, it’s better accommodated and tolerated the further up the hosting tier you go.
 The party in the analogy is your site traffic.

 The larger your traffic and number of visitors, the further up the tier you will need to go in order to accommodate the demands of your traffic.

-Consider these questions as you pinpoint your business’s shared hosting vs. dedicated hosting needs:
+Consider these questions as you pinpoint whether you need shared hosting vs VPS vs dedicated vs cloud:

 - Will your clients’ sites have heavy or highly variable traffic?